Showing posts with label Easter. Show all posts

 via Wikipedia

 I really felt as if I'd featured enough religious art lately.
-But in looking around in my favorite spots, I came across Lines and Colors' feature of this painting.
-I just couldn't resist it for a couple of reasons.
+But I just couldn't resist it for a couple of reasons.

 Why did Mary Magdalene mistake Jesus for a gardener?
 The hat and trowel, of course!
 And the angels lounging around look like high schoolers on break.
 What a wonderful way to exercise one's imagination on both scriptural accounts and the actual historical event.